-2. All voting shall be by written ballot, mailed to each Active member, with ballot envelope and return envelope.
+2. All voting shall be conducted by an online ballot, e-mailed to each Active member.

 4. The election of officers shall occur at any organizational meeting of the Board of Directors after the annual election.
 At this time, the Board of Directors shall suspend its business to allow for the seating of the newly elected directors, who will join those board members whose terms are continuing, constituting the board for the coming year.
 At that time, the new board shall hold an election for President, Vice President, Secretary and Treasurer.
 Subsequent to the organizational meeting, the new board shall adjourn to allow the incumbent board to reconvene to complete its business.

-1. The club shall hold its annual meeting during the month of October each year.
+1. The club shall hold its annual meeting during the last quarter of each year.

 2. The agenda for the annual meeting shall include: